Iain Kerr, volunteer (Scotland)

-"Being a volunteer with Bowel Cancer UK and Beating Bowel Cancer is such a positive experience.
+"Being a volunteer with Bowel Cancer UK is such a positive experience.
 You are made to feel part of a team striving to make a difference and ultimately save lives."

 "I was diagnosed with bowel cancer at 57.
 It was caught early - initially my doctors thought it was stage 2 but it turned out to be stage 1.
 I had surgery in 2015 which resulted in a permanent stoma.
 I know if I’d ignored symptoms and hadn’t been diagnosed early, things could have turned out differently.
 After visiting the Bowel Cancer UK website, I learned how sharing my experience could help others.